FlareSolverr/FlareSolverr/README.md

 ### Precompiled binaries

+> **Warning**
+> Precompiled binaries are only available for x64 architecture.
+For other architectures see Docker images.

 This is the recommended way for Windows users.
 * Download the [FlareSolverr executable](https://github.com/FlareSolverr/FlareSolverr/releases) from the release's page.
 It is available for Windows x64 and Linux x64.
 * Execute FlareSolverr binary.
 In the environment variables section you can find how to change the configuration.

 ### From source code

+> **Warning**
+> Installing from source code only works for x64 architecture.
+For other architectures see Docker images.

 * Install [Python 3.11](https://www.python.org/downloads/).
 * Install [Chrome](https://www.google.com/intl/en_us/chrome/) (all OS) or [Chromium](https://www.chromium.org/getting-involved/download-chromium/) (just Linux, it doesn't work in Windows) web browser.